aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

 Sometimes you need to insert a watermark/image into a table's cell and display it outside the table, you can use ShapeBase.IsLayoutInCell property.
 This property gets or sets a flag indicating whether the shape is displayed inside a table or outside of it.
 Note that this property works only when you optimize the document for MS Word 2010 using CompatibilityOptions.OptimizeFor method.

-The code example givn below shows how to use this property.
+The code example givn below demonstrates how to use this property.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-Shapes-WorkingWithShapes-SetShapeLayoutInCell.java" >}}